-- 1. The first meeting of each academic year shall be convened by the Committee's chair from the prior year, if that person still serves on the Committee.
-Otherwise, the President of the University Senate will designate a Committee member to convene the Committee. - 2.
-A quorum shall consist of a majority of the members.
-Unfilled positions shall not count toward quorum. - 3.
+- meetings, an email vote will be conducted and the motion and results of the voting will be recorded in the next meeting minutes. - 8.
 With the exception of Director of Library Services, the remaining membership has voting privileges.
 The Committee recognizes that participating in its actions by the Director of Informational Technology (IT) and Media Services in the role as Committee member shall not prejudice their administrative role.